PerttuHamalainen/LLMCode/readme.md

 *AI for data exploration and visualization:* If you prefer to analyze data manually, you might still benefit from LLMCode's data visualization and exploration tools in the initial research phase of immersing yourself with your data.
 Furthermore, LLMCode can also be used to check for the consistency of your manual data coding.

-*AI for relevant data highlighting or sampling* If you prefer manual analysis but have too much data, you might try using LLMCode to highlight relevant text passages to speed up the analysis.
+*AI for relevant data highlighting or sampling:* If you prefer manual analysis but have too much data, you might try using LLMCode to highlight relevant text passages to speed up the analysis.
 The highlights can also be used to extract an informed random sample of the data.

-*AI for inductive and deductive coding* LLMCode can mimic your coding style based on examples manually coded by you.
+*AI for inductive and deductive coding:* LLMCode can mimic your coding style based on examples manually coded by you.
 By providing a handful of examples (e.g., 10), you can quickly try out a coding approach and abstract and visualize your data as a distribution of codes.
 If you provide more manually coded data, it can be used to quantify and analyze the reliability of the AI coding.

-*AI for identifying and reporting themes* Based on the coding results, LLMCode can automatically group the codes under broader themes and produce a report with illustrative quotes.
-Knowing that LLMs can hallucinate such quotes, *LLMCode automatically checks and removes such hallucinations.* Note that although **academic researchers may not prefer to automate this stage** of analysis, we consider it potentially useful for 1) academic researchers exploring potential research topics and datasets, and 2) for industry designers and researchers who work under time pressure and cannot engage in deeper manual analysis.
+*AI for identifying and reporting themes:* Based on the coding results, LLMCode can automatically group the codes under broader themes and produce a report with illustrative quotes.
+Knowing that LLMs can hallucinate such quotes, **LLMCode automatically checks and removes such hallucinations.** Note that although **academic researchers may not prefer to automate this stage** of analysis, we consider it potentially useful for 1) initial quick exploration of potential research topics and datasets, and 2) industry designers and researchers who work under time pressure and cannot engage in deeper manual analysis.

 ### How to use